MicrosoftDocs/msix-docs/msix-src/desktop/powershell-msix-cmdlets.md

 ---
-Description: This article provides all the details you need to manage deploying you MSIX applications in an enteroprise environment.
+description: This article provides all the details you need to manage deploying you MSIX applications in an enteroprise environment.
 This article is targeted at enterprise and IT developers.
 title: Managing MSIX with PowerShell ms.date: 2/3/2020 ms.topic: article